ajgruber/Gruber-Sciencelab-Website/content/project/human-cell-atlas/index.md

 url_video: ""
 ---

-Very recently, we became a member of the Human Cell Atlas (HCA).
-We aim to use the RNA sequencing data of hundreds of thousands of individual cells available from HCA to further characterize cell identity and function.
+Very recently, we became member of the Human Cell Atlas (HCA).
+We aim to use the RNA sequencing data of thousands of individual cells available within the HCA to further characterize cell identity and function.